canonical/nginx-ingress-integrator-operator/docs/how-to/add-the-nginx-route-relation.md

 ```

 So we now have a working charm, great!
 However, what we don't currently have is ingress for our application configured.
 MicroK8s sets up networking in such a way that you can reach the IPs of units directly, but in a production Kubernetes cluster things don't work in this way.
 Also, we're visiting a cluster-internal IP address directly, what if we want a real hostname/IP address for this?
 We'll need to configure Ingress for this to be possible.

-Also, you may notice that you can visit the Unit IP address in a browser, but not the App IP address.
-Why is that?
-The reason is that the App IP address refers to a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/) so as you add other units to the charm they would in theory be reachable through the same IP.
-However, Juju doesn't have a mechanism for a charm to define what port that Service should be configured with, and this why we can't use it to browse the web site (which is listening on port 80).

 ## Add the Nginx-route relation